What to do, hear, see | May 3-9

 Mike Scharfe has been one of the premier jazz bassists in the area for three decades, and he really loves Latin jazz, as you’ll find out.
 Smokin’ hot.

-Middletown Symphony | Finkelman Auditorium, Miami University, Middletown.
+Middletown Symphony | Finkelman Auditorium, Miami University/Middletown.
 513-424-2426

 - May 7, 2:30 p.m.
 “Looking Back and Forward!” works by Rossini, Mozart and Ravel.
 Carmon DeLeone, conductor.